 This course is designed for students whose Japanese language levels are intermediate (L4-L5).
 The aim of this course is to provide students with the writing and speaking skills they need for different purposes.
 They will explore and practice writing and speaking in a variety of situations in order to communicate their intended meaning.
-Students will develop their confidence and skills receiving feedback on their production and performance from their instructor
+Students will develop their confidence and skills receiving feedback on their production and performance from their instructor and the other participants.

-KAKIYAMA Remi

-Dept. of

-PEAK (Jr. Mon 3

-Year 1 HS3(P) NS2(P)

-Year 2 HS3(P) NS2(P)

-and the other participants.

-The objectives of this course are:

-1) to understand the basic structure of an essay and speech,

-2) to put into active use their knowledge of previously leaned grammar, vocabulary and expressions,

-3) to increase lexical and grammatical knowledge of intermediate Japanese,

-4) to express own ideas and contribute to constructive discussions,

-5) to identify and monitor the strength and weakness of the own language ability, and

-6) to gauge own Japanese learning progress.
+- 1) to understand the basic structure of an essay and speech, - 2) to put into active use their knowledge of previously leaned grammar, vocabulary and expressions, - 3) to increase lexical and grammatical knowledge of intermediate Japanese, - to express own ideas and contribute to constructive discussions, - 5) to identify and monitor the strength and weakness of the own language ability, and - to gauge own Japanese learning progress.